Rental Contract 2016-17

 Refunds for Contract Releases

 If a Contract Release is approved, the Resident will be billed for the number of days the Unit was occupied prior to check out, with the following limitations: If the Resident checks out within 30 days of the end of the academic quarter, they are obligated to pay rent for the entire quarter.
-If the fall quarter Resident checks out after 12:00 noon on the last day of fall and before the 30th day of winter quarter, they will be charged a $300 late checkout fee, in addition to the per diem cost of their Unit.
+If the Resident checks out after 12:00 noon on the last day of a quarter and before the 30th day of the following quarter, they will be charged a $300 late checkout fee, in addition to the per diem cost of their Unit.

 Residential and Dining Services reserves the right to reassign any Resident to another Unit at any time in order to make the most efficient and effective use of the residential facilities.
 Residential and Dining Services may also consolidate a Unit(s) when the Unit is 50% or less occupied, at Residential and Dining Services' discretion.